-As of June 30, 2017 and March 31, 2017, claims against the Company, not acknowledged as debts, net of amounts paid (excluding demands from Indian income tax authorities - Refer to Note 2.11) amounted to \$47 million (₹301 crore) and \$46 million (₹301 crore), respectively.
+As of September 30, 2017 and March 31, 2017, claims against the company, not acknowledged as debts, net of amounts paid (excluding demands from Indian income tax authorities- Refer to Note 2.11) amounted to \$46 million ($\sqrt[8]{301}$ crore), each.

-The Company is subject to legal proceedings and claims, which have arisen in the ordinary course of business.
-The Company's management does not reasonably expect that these legal actions, when ultimately concluded and determined, will have a material and adverse effect on the Company's results of operations or financial condition.
+The company is subject to legal proceedings and claims, which have arisen in the ordinary course of business.
+The company's management does not reasonably expect that these legal actions, when ultimately concluded and determined, will have a material and adverse effect on the company's results of operations or financial condition.